Groups of type $FP$ via graphical small cancellation: Background

 \begin{proof} Let $X$ be the universal covering space of an Eilenberg--Mac~Lane space for $G$, and consider the quotient $X/N$.
 This is an Eilenberg--Mac~Lane space for $N$, equipped with a free cellular action of $G/N$.
 Since $N$ is acyclic, $X/N$ is acyclic.
 The $G/N$-orbits of cells in $X/N$ correspond to the $G$-orbits of cells in $X$, and so if $G$ is of type $F$ then $G/N$ is of type $FH$.
 If $X$ has dimension $n$ then so does $X/N$, and the dimension of $X/N$ is an upper bound for the cohomological dimension of $G/N$. \end{proof}

 A \emph{graph of groups} indexed by a graph $\Gamma$ consists of groups $G_v$ and $G_e$ for each vertex $v$ and edge $e$ of $\Gamma$, together with two injective group homomorphisms $G_e\rightarrow G_v$ from the edge group $G_e$ to the vertex groups corresponding to the ends of $e$.
 A \emph{graph of based spaces} is defined similarly.
 If each vertex and edge space in a graph of spaces is an Eilenberg--Mac~Lane space and the induced maps on fundamental groups are all injective, then the homotopy colimit (in the category of unbased spaces) of the graph of spaces is also an Eilenberg--Mac~Lane space, whose fundamental group is by definition the \emph{fundamental group of the graph of groups}.
-See~\cite[Ch.~1.B]{hatcher} for a treatment of this topic.
+See~\cite[Ch.~1.B]{hatcher} for a treatment of this topic, and either \cite[Appendix]{ijlrs}~or~\cite[Sec.~4]{dror} for a treatment that mentions homotopy colimits.
 We highlight two special cases of the Eilenberg--Mac~Lane space for the fundamental group of a graph of groups that will appear in our work.
 See also Figure~\ref{fig:two}.

 \begin{proposition} \begin{enumerate} \item{} Suppose that $X$ is an Eilenberg--Mac~Lane space for the group $G$ and that $f:X\rightarrow X$ is a based map that induces an injective homomorphism $\phi:G\rightarrow G$.
 Then the mapping torus of $f$ is an Eilenberg--Mac~Lane space for the ascending HNN-extension $\langle G,t \,: \, tgt^{-1}=\phi(g),\,g\in G\rangle$. \item{} Fix an indexing set $I$ and suppose that $X$, $Y_i$ and $Z_i$ are Eilenberg--Mac~Lane spaces for groups $H$, $H_i$ and $G_i$ respectively.
 Suppose also that $f_i:Y_i\rightarrow X$ and $g_i:Y_i\rightarrow Z_i$ are based maps that induce injective group homomorphisms $\phi_i:H_i\rightarrow H$ and $\psi_i:H_i\rightarrow G_i$.
 In this case the star-shaped graph of spaces given as the following identification space